MichalOpoka/ecfr/cfr/title-21-Food-Drugs/chapter-I-Food-Drug-Administration-Department-Health-Human-Services/subchapter-I-Mammography-Quality-Standards-Act/part-900-Mammography/subpart-A-Accreditation/section-900.4.md

 (A) Assessment of overall clinical image QA activities of the facility;

-(B) Review of facility documentation to determine if appropriate mammography reports are sent to patients and physicians as required;
+(B) Review of facility documentation to determine if appropriate mammography reports are sent to patients and providers as required;

 (C) Selection of a sample of clinical images for clinical image review by the accreditation body.
 Clinical images shall be selected in a manner specified by the accreditation body and approved by FDA that does not compromise care of the patient as a result of the absence of the selected images from the facility;